 And if you’re like me, and have the Companion Pass, then you’re cool.
 But besides that, I’m always looking for ways to top off my Southwest loyalty program.
-That’s easy since it’s a transfer partner of Chase’s Ultimate Rewards if you have the Chase Sapphire Preferred®, Ink Bold®, or Ink Plus® cards.
+That’s easy since it’s a transfer partner of Chase’s Ultimate Rewards if you have the Chase Sapphire Preferred® Card, Ink Bold®, or Ink Bold® cards.

 The Companion Pass is also good for revenue tickets, so always make sure you’re checking the cash price of a ticket too to see if it makes more sense to burn money than points.